anavi06/Amazon-Sales-Analysis/README.md

 ## Project Structure

-1.'Amazon_cleaned_sales.xlsx' :Cleaned dataset
+-'Amazon_cleaned_sales.xlsx' :Cleaned dataset
-2.'AmazonSales.ipynb' : Jupyter notebook where data cleaning and EDA has been performed 3.'AmazonSales.sql' : Analysis also done using SQL queries on SQL Server 4.'AmazonSales_Dashboard.png' : An image of final Tableau dashboard
+-'AmazonSales.ipynb' : Jupyter notebook where data cleaning and EDA has been performed -'AmazonSales.sql' : Analysis also done using SQL queries on SQL Server -'AmazonSales_Dashboard.png' : An image of final Tableau dashboard

 ## What Was Done?